A. Nebuchadnezzar erects an image and demands everyone worship it.

 i.
 These men stood firm when challenged to eat impure foods and they saw God bless their obedience.
 That gave them the courage to obey now, when the stakes were much higher.

 ii.
-Are you waiting for something “big” before you really start to obey God?
-Is your life filled with many small compromises, yet you tell yourself that you will stand firm when it “really” matters?
-Shadrach, Meshach, and Abed-Nego show us that “small” things really matter,
+Many fail in their obedience because they wait for something "big" to test their faith before they really start to obey God.
+Some fill their life with many small compromises; yet tell themselves that they will stand firm when it really matters.
+Shadrach, Meshach, and Abed-Nego show us that obedience to God in small things really matters.

 e.
-The statement of Shadrach, Meshach, and Abed-Nego is also remarkable for what it does not have - any hint of an excuse.
+Let it be known to you, O king: The statement of Shadrach, Meshach, and Abed-Nego is also remarkable for what it does not have - any hint of an excuse.
 In a time of testing like this it is easy to think of a thousand excuses that seem to justify compromise.

 ii.
 They might have said, "We are in a different place; in Rome, do as the Romans do."
 Yet they knew that God has unlimited jurisdiction.
 We must do more than "perform" acts of religious obedience when we have an audience.

 iv.
-They might have said, “After all, we are not being called to renounce our God.”
-They did not have a super-elastic conscience that said “we are not bowing down to the idol, but in respect for the king, or to the music.”
+They might have said, "After all, we are not being called to renounce our God."
+They did not have a super-elastic conscience that said, "We are not bowing down to the idol, but only bowing down in respect for the king, or in honor of the music."
 Excuses like this are common but prove the principle that anything will serve as an excuse, when the heart is bent on compromise.

 vi.
 They might have said, "It is only for once, and not for very long.
 Ten minutes, just for the king.
 It is stupid to throw our lives away for ten minutes."
 These men knew that ten minutes could change an entire life.
 Ten minutes can chart the course for your eternity.